itcambridge/ukx/codebase_document.md

    - To update carousel images, modify the `imagePaths` array in the JavaScript section

 3. **Updating the Contract Address**:
-   - When the token launches on mainnet, update the `UKX_MAINNET` variable in the JavaScript section
+   - When the token launches on mainnet, update the `UJC_MAINNET` variable in the JavaScript section

 4. **Whitepaper Updates**:
    - Replace the PDF file in the assets directory (keep the same filename)